Rioters attack Canadian-owned mine in Mozambique

-MAPUTO (Reuters) - Rioters have attacked a tantalum mine in Mozambique owned by Canada’s Pacific Wildcat Resources PAW.V, the company said, in violence that could hurt the image of a country hoping to attract investment in its mining and energy sectors.
+MAPUTO, Nov 16 (Reuters) - Rioters have attacked a tantalum mine in Mozambique owned by Canada’s Pacific Wildcat Resources , the company said, in violence that could hurt the image of a country hoping to attract investment in its mining and energy sectors.

 “The Muiane mine site has been attacked and destroyed by local rioters,” the company said in a statement on Friday.
 “Police are not allowing access to the mine site due to bandits still occupying the area.”